EzzatDiaa/Used-Cars-Predictions/README.md

 # The Goal
-1- Cleaning the dataset
+1- Cleaning the dataset.

-2- Checking the relationships between variables and correlations 3- Checking The assumptions of OLS.
+2- Checking the relationships between variables and correlations.

+3- Checking The assumptions of OLS.

 4- Try to predict the price of used cars using Linear Regression.

 5- Try to find way to make the model better.